dataloop-ai/AutoML/README.md

 **data** - this is relative to the model

-Once you've finished editing your preferences you're ready to run
+Once you've finished editing your preferences you're ready to begin!

 ### Begin model and hyper-parameter search
 ```